aptech/docs/docs/CR-rndBeta.rst

     :param c: number of columns of resulting matrix.
     :type c: Scalar

-    :param a: r x c matrix or r x 1 vector, or 1 x c vector, or scalar, first shape argument for beta distribution.
+    :param a: first shape argument for beta distribution, scalar or ExE conformable with *r* and *c*.
     :type a: matrix or vector or scalar

-    :param b: r x c matrix or r x 1 vector, or 1 x c vector, or scalar, second shape argument for beta distribution.
+    :param b: second shape argument for beta distribution, scalar or ExE conformable with *r* and *c*.
     :type b: matrix or vector or scalar

     :param state: Optional argument.

         **scalar case**

             *state* = starting seed value only.
 If -1, GAUSS computes the starting seed based on the system clock.

         **opaque vector case**

-            *state* = the state vector returned from a previous call to one of the rnd random number functions.
+        *state* = the state vector returned from a previous call to one of the ``rnd`` random number functions.

     :type state: scalar or opaque vector